How to reuse, repurpose, or recycle your old phone cases

 Repurpose with arts and crafts

-Some cool ideas to convert your case include turning it into a soap holder for your bathroom or using it as a tray to hold small tidbits like pins and clips.
+Some fantastic ideas to convert your case include turning it into a soap holder for your bathroom or using it as a tray to hold small tidbits like pins and clips.
 A rectangular piece of plastic can be especially useful as a spare part for DIY projects like dioramas.

-Other craft ideas that can use your old case are out there, you just need to use your imagination.
-Cut and trim the cover so it can be a makeshift casing for a small handmade notebook or a backplate for a notepad.
+Other craft ideas for your old case are out there; you must use your imagination.
+Cut and trim the cover to be a makeshift casing for a small handmade notebook or a backplate for a notepad.
 Wrap the case in felt and use it to hold your rings and jewelry.
-I can go on and on, as can you.
-Sky's the limit!
+You can also turn your old phone case into a luggage tag since losing your luggage is so annoying and frustrating.

 Pro tip: Check out craft ideas on Pinterest if you're low on ideas.